 Essentially the formula calculates Elektro’s unit cost per KWh at the time of the last adjustment and adjusts them in line with actual increases in its non-controllable costs per unit and with inflation in respect of its controllable costs per unit since that time.
 The formula is highly transparent and permits Elektro to retain the benefit of efficiency gains, between each periodic tariff review.

 In 1999, Elektro received two tariff adjustments under the concession contract formula.
-The first was an unscheduled adjustment in June of 16.3% and reflected increases in CCC, power purchase related costs (CESP PPA and Itaipu power purchases), and changes in RGR payments.
-The second one in September of 6.3% accounted for the annual IGP-M adjustment applied to Elektro’s controllable costs, reflecting IGP-M inflation of 11.8% over the period September 1998 to August 1999.
+The first was an unscheduled adjustment in June 1999, of 16.3% and reflected increases in CCC, power purchase related costs (CESP PPA and Itaipu power purchases), and changes in RGR payments.
+The second one in September 1999, of 6.3%, accounted for the annual IGP-M adjustment applied to Elektro’s controllable costs, reflecting IGP-M inflation of 11.8% over the period September 1998 to August 1999.
 In September 2000, Elektro expects an additional tariff adjustment of 13.08%, which includes both the annual IGP-M adjustment and the pass-through of operations and maintenance costs that had not been previously passed through.

-Elektro’s average tariffs by customer category over the period 1995 to Jan/Feb 2000 were as follows:
+Elektro’s average tariffs by customer category over the period 1995-1999 and for January and February of 2000 were as follows:

 Average Tariff (Net of ICMS) (US$/MWh)